Near Lytle in Atascosa County, Texas — The American South (West South Central)

 Erected 1970 by Texas State Historical Survey Committee.
 (Marker Number 373.)

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Lytle Methodist Church (approx. 2 miles away); Atascosa Lodge No. 379, A.F. and A.M. (approx. 2.4 miles away); First Baptist Church of Lytle (approx. 2.7 miles Old Rock Baptist Church (approx. 6.2 miles away); Rossville Cemetery (approx. 9.4 miles away); Sand Branch Baptist Church (approx. 10.2 miles away); Rossville (approx. 10.3 miles away); Anchorage Cemetery (approx. 10˝ miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow Lytle Methodist Church (approx. 2 miles away); Atascosa Lodge No. 379, A.F. and A.M. (approx. 2.4 miles away); First Baptist Church of Lytle (approx. 2.7 miles away); Old Rock Baptist Church (approx. 6.2 miles away); Rossville Cemetery (approx. 9.4 miles away); Spanish Exploration in Medina County (approx. 10 miles away); Charco de la Pita (approx. 10 miles away); Sand Branch Baptist Church (approx. 10.2 miles away).
 Touch for a list and map of all markers in Lytle.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2012, by John A Hensarling of Campbellton, Texas.
-This page has been viewed 487 times since then and 27 times this year.
+It was originally submitted on June 20, 2012, by John A Hensarling of Campbellton, Texas.
+This page has been viewed 538 times since then and 15 times this year.
 Photos: 1, 2. submitted on June 21, 2012, by John A Hensarling of Campbellton, Texas. • Craig Swain was the editor who published this page.